 IN NO EVENT SHALL BUYER OR ANY PARENT, SUBSIDIARY OR AFFILIATE COMPANY OF BUYER BE LIABLE FOR ANY INCIDENTAL, INDIRECT, SPECIAL OR CONSEQUENTIAL DAMAGES OR LOSSES, INCLUDING BUT NOT LIMITED TO LOST OR PROSPECTIVE PROFITS OR REVENUES, INCURRED BY SELLER OR BY SELLER TO ANY THIRD PARTY UNDER OR AS A RESULT OF THIS AGREEMENT OR ANY PURCHASE ORDER SUBMITTED UNDER THIS AGREEMENT OR THE BREACH OF THIS AGREEMENT OR ANY PURCHASE ORDER UNDER THIS AGREEMENT, OR ANY COLLATERAL CONTRACT, HOWSOEVER CAUSED, AND WHETHER BASED ON WARRANTY, CONTRACT, OR TORT (INCLUDING NEGLIGENCE, STRICT LIABILITY OR OTHERWISE) AND REGARDLESS OF THE NEGLIGENCE, STRICT LIABILITY OR FAULT OF BUYER OR ANY THIRD PARTY.

-EPSC'S SOLE LIABILITY TO COOPER AND COOPER'S SOLE AND EXCLUSIVE REMEDY FOR THE BREACH BY EPSC OF ITS MINIMUM PURCHASE AMOUNT OBLIGATION AT THE EXPIRATION OF THE TERM OF THIS AGREEMENT OR ON TERMINATION OF THIS AGREEMENT BY COOPER FOR CAUSE PURSUANT TO SECTION 5B ABOVE SHALL BE THE PAYMENT TO COOPER OF LIQUIDATED DAMAGES IN THE AMOUNT SET FORTH IN PARAGRAPH 9 (B) (i) ABOVE.
+EPSC'S SOLE LIABILITY TO COOPER AND COOPER'S SOLE AND EXCLUSIVE REMEDY FOR THE BREACH BY EPSC OF ITS MINIMUM PURCHASE AMOUNT OBLIGATION AT THE EXPIRATION OF THE TERM OF THIS AGREEMENT OR ON TERMINATION OF THIS AGREEMENT BY COOPER FOR CAUSE PURSUANT TO SECTION 5B ABOVE SHALL BE THE PAYMENT TO COOPER OF LIQUIDATED DAMAGES IN THE AMOUNT SET FORTH IN PARAGRAPH 9 C (ii) ABOVE.

 NOTWITHSTANDING PARAGRAPH 27 (B) ABOVE, THE AMOUNT OF DAMAGES OR OTHER SUCH LIABILITIES PAYABLE BY EPSC, OR ANY OTHER BUYER THAT SUBMITS A PURCHASE ORDER UNDER THIS AGREEMENT, ON ANY CLAIM OF COOPER ARISING OUT OF, OR IN CONNECTION WITH, OR RESULTING FROM A PURCHASE ORDER SUBMITTED UNDER THIS AGREEMENT, OR FROM THE PERFORMANCE OR BREACH THEREOF, SHALL IN NO EVENT EXCEED THE AMOUNT OF THE CONTRACT PRICE ALLOCABLE TO THE GOODS OR THE SERVICES, OR BOTH, GIVING RISE TO THE CLAIM.